mattmoore/scala3-typelevel-examples/README.md

 Once the Grafana stack is fully running, you can access the web UI at http://localhost:3000.
 The default username/password is admin/admin.

-You will need to add a new connection for Loki from within the Grafana web UI.
-No authentication is needed for the demo.
-Make sure to enter the connection URL as the IP address of your localhost, so that the requests can route through the docker network layer properly, and use a port of `3100`.
-For example: `http://192.168.1.137:3100`.

 ### Start geolocation service

 ```shell